 B. Scenario: Bank Reconciliation

-• Accounting Procedure: Compare bank statements with ledger entries and identify discrepancies.
+- Accounting Procedure: Describes how to match cash book entries with bank statements and identify discrepancies.

 5. Benefits of Integrating Accounting Procedures with Systems